integreat-io/integreat/README.md

 ## Running jobs
 The jobs interface accepts id of a `worker` and a `params` object passed to the worker.
-There are a couple of workers included in Integreat, like `sync` and `expire`.
+There are a couple of workers included in Integreat, like `sync` and `deleteExpired`.
 A job may be dispatched as a `RUN` action, with the job definition as the payload.

 To schedule jobs, [schedule definitions](#schedule-definition) may be passed to